 Those with symptoms of COVID-19, or living with someone exhibiting COVID-19 symptoms, will not be able to take part in camp.
 Upon arrival to camp each day, we will conduct a health screening of each participant.
 We expect parents and children to answer these questions on a daily basis and let us know if anyone in their household develops symptoms of COVID-19.

 Anyone arriving from outside Juneau must have complied with local travel requirements such as quarantine or multiple negative covid test results before taking part in programs.
 Residents of local Southeast communities need not quarantine so long as the community they are coming from is not experiencing elevated threat levels.

 For the safety of our staff and other participants, we ask that you cover your face at drop off and pick up and maintain at least 6 ft from anyone outside of your household.
 We also remind you to practice social distancing even when you’re not at camp, to avoid large gatherings, and to keep a record of anyone you have come into close contact with.

 Campers are expected to follow directions from the adult leaders in order to keep them and the group safe.
 Any camper unable to follow safety directions, especially with regard to our pandemic protocols may be asked to be picked up, stay home the next day, or to not return to camp.

-Outdoor Explorers summer camp is possible thanks to a community of support.
+Outdoor Explorers summer camp is made possible thanks to the US Forest Service, the citizens of the City and Borough of Juneau through sales tax revenue, and a community of support.